 Kel Thrush, Walt Stine, Carl Nosbisch, John Ganley, Carl Finfrock, Gary Cook, Russ White, Michael Black.
 By Spring quarter of Sixty-Five, Michael Black and Carl Finfrock had dropped out.
 Ken Kirby and Gus Pekara were added.
 Kel Thrush graduated.
 Sixty-Five and Six brought Ken Lowry, Sam Steinman, Lyle Mowery, Bob Warnsley, Allen Yoder, and Dale Fruendt on board.
 Walt Stine graduated.
 Carl Nosbisch graduated.
 John Ganley graduated.
 By Sixty-Seven, Tom Baylis was working at the Ko-Op.

-Need some ice here - I got it.
+Need some ice here - got it.

-Check out two o’clock.
+Check two o’clock.

-Hot, boiling water coming right behind you.
+Hot, boiling water coming right behind.

-Check that beaver at nine o’clock.
+Beaver at nine o’clock.

 Late Sixties was the first era of short shorts!